miloncse/fail2ban-anti-ssh-bruteforce/fail2ban.md

     sudo fail2ban-client status sshd
 #### To unban a specific ip address put following:
     sudo fail2ban-client set sshd unbanip BANNED_IP_ADDRESS
+#### To unban all the ip's blocked by Fail2ban put following:
+    sudo fail2ban-client set sshd unban --all
+#### Please note that clearing the jail will remove all the banned IP addresses for that specific jail.
+Use this command cautiously, as it will revoke all the active bans, and the previously banned IP addresses will no longer be blocked by Fail2ban.

 ##### Thank you! :)